Every Flavor of Sabra Hummus, Ranked

 The lemon twist is very simple: It's classic hummus with a little citrus burst.
 But the citrus tastes a little… off?
 Really, if you want a classic hummus with a lemon zest vibe, you're better off just buying the classic flavor, plus a lemon.
 Lemons cost like 10 cents, and squeezing them is an excellent stress reliever.
 It makes me think of this Robert Johnson song.
 And also this Led Zeppelin rip-off.
 Fresh lemons forever.

 11. Sun Dried Tomato

 Something about sun-dried tomatoes just screams "mid-life crisis."
-I don't know why.
+I don't know why, I can't explain it.
 But yeah.
 I just can't get over it.
 I picked them out.
 The aftertaste is OK, so it's not the worst.
-But it does require the removal of the sun-dried tomatoes... which is actually kind of fun, because you can throw them against the wall and watch them "race" to the floor.
+I guess picking them out defeats the purpose of having sun dried tomatoes in your hummus, but it's better that way.